Selling, buying or transferring a property

 • You may have been entitled to an exemption, or waiver, from the HHC, but did not claim it.
 If so, you should request the relevant certificate from the Local Government Management Agency (LGMA):

-• Consider whether the property valuation(s), as at 01 May 2013, and, or 01 November 2021, as returned by you, was reasonable and honest.
+• Consider whether the property valuation(s) declared, as at 1 May 2013, and, or 1 November 2021, was reasonable and honest.

 • If your claim for exemption was made incorrectly, you must: